alyssaong1/MsftTranslationAPI/README.md

 ![luiskeys](http://i.imgur.com/NpvgyXT.png)

-To use the Microsoft Translation API you need to put a token in the Authorization header that lasts 10 minutes.
+To use the Microsoft Translation API you need to get a token first, and the token lasts 10 minutes.
 To get this token make a *POST request* to the following API endpoint:

 `'https://api.cognitive.microsoft.com/sts/v1.0/issueToken?subscription-key=' + TRANSLATIONKEY`